PRVR: Partially Relevant Video Retrieval: Experiments

 \subsubsection{The effectiveness of key clip guided attention}

-Additionally, we also compare the model w/o key clip guide, which is implemented by replacing key clip guided attention with a simple attention.
-The simple attention is implemented as Eq. \ref{eq:att} without any guide.
-As Table \ref{tab:ablation} shows, our model with the full setup still performs better, which shows the importance of key clip guided attention for PRVR.
+Recall that our proposed key clip guided attention is mainly comprised of the key clip guide and the weighted aggregation.
+To evaluate their contributions, we first compare the variant w/o key clip guide, which is implemented by replacing the key clip guided attention with simple attention.
+The simple attention is implemented as Eq. \ref{eq:att} without any guidance.
+Additionally, we further investigate a variant w/o weighted aggregation, where the weighted aggregation is substituted with a mean-pooling strategy.
+As shown in Table \ref{tab:ablation}, our model with the full setup outperforms both ablated variants (R@1 of 13.6 vs. 12.3 and 12.0, respectively).
+These results not only confirm the effectiveness of our key clip guided attention design but also highlight the importance of both the key clip guide and the weighted aggregation.

-\subsubsection{The effectiveness of the combination of triplet ranking loss and InfoNCE loss}
+\subsubsection{The effectiveness of the combination of triplet ranking loss and infoNCE loss}

 To validate the choice of joint use of the two losses, we compare the results of using either triplet ranking loss or infoNCE loss.
-As shown in Table \ref{tab:ablation}, triplet ranking loss and InfoNCE give comparable results when used alone, but they are much worse than the model with the full setup of jointly using both.
+As shown in Table \ref{tab:ablation}, triplet ranking loss and infoNCE give comparable results when used alone, but they are much worse than the model with the full setup of jointly using both.
 The result demonstrates the benefit of using these two losses jointly.